-I see several children that are sensory under-responders who are not potty trained.
-I attempt to use a basic approach of increasing proprioceptive input through activities to help children be more aware of their bodies.
-Do you have any suggestions that would help my practice with children trying to be potty trained?
+I see several children who are sensory under-responders and not potty trained.
+I use the basic approach of using activities that increase proprioceptive input to help children be more aware of their bodies.
+Do you have any additional suggestions that might help me with these children?

 You are on the right track.
-Body awareness is very important in the potty-training process.
+The potty-training process relies heavily on body awareness.
 Another important factor is tactile feedback.
-These kids need to be able to feel the wetness and, as long as they are wearing diapers and pull-ups, the sensation of wetness probably won’t be significant enough for them.
-I recommend choosing a week when mom is able to stay home and be with the child full time.
+These kids need to be able to feel the wetness.
+As long as they are wearing diapers and pull-ups, the sensation of wetness probably won’t be significant enough for them.
+Choose a week when mom can stay home and be with the child full time.
 Have the child wear a long T-shirt and nothing else.
 Keep the potty seat close by at all times.
 As soon as the child feels the potty starting, rush him/her to the potty seat.
 I did this with my own kids.
 We stayed in the kitchen all day (tile floor) to make the cleanup easier.

 I also have a 2-hour webinar titled Toilet Training From a Sensory Perspective if you’re interested in a more detailed discussion.

 Let me know how this works for you!
 I’m always interested in feedback.